2016–17 Tampa Bay Lightning season

 The 2016–17 Tampa Bay Lightning season was the 25th season for the National Hockey League (NHL) franchise that was established on December 16, 1991.
-Despite earning 94 points, the Lightning failed to qualify for the 2017 Stanley Cup playoffs since 2013, ending their three-season playoff streak.
-As of the 2024–25 season, this is the most recent season the Lightning missed the playoffs.
+Despite earning 94 points, the Lightning failed to qualify for the 2017 Stanley Cup playoffs for the first time since the 2012–13 season, ending their three-season playoff streak.
+As of the 2025–26 season, this is the most recent season the Lightning missed the playoffs and the only time they have done so in a full season during Jon Cooper's coaching tenure.

 Off-season

 May

 On May 25, 2016, the Lightning signed a one-year affiliation agreement with the Kalamazoo Wings of the ECHL.
 Kalamazoo will serve as the Lightning's primary ECHL affiliate starting with the 2016–17 season.
 Since 2009, the K-Wings have produced 11 players who have appeared in the NHL, which includes four players who made their debuts during the 2015–16.

 On May 28, 2016, the Lightning's off-season began when they were eliminated by the Pittsburgh Penguins in the Eastern Conference Final in a 2–1 loss.
 The Penguins would go on to capture the Stanley Cup after defeating the Lightning in a seven-game series.